acchow/seadoo/README.md

 Notes:
 * for #2-5, name all files with the suffix ".in"
 * all axioms must be written in Prover9 syntax
+* write all comments with a period at the end

 #### Directory configurations
 1. Open the [hashemi config template](https://github.com/acchow/seadoo/blob/master/hashemi/hashemi-config-template.py)